Experiential learning resources for the innovative educator

 She decided to collect toys to donate to kids that would have their holiday celebration in the hospital.
 This student developed a marketing strategy to collect toys, collected those toys, and delivered the toys to the hospital.
 She was able to get four large boxes of toys from community members to donate.
 She also raised money to donate to the hospital and volunteered at the hospital’s holiday family dinner event.

 If you are looking for guiding materials for self-directed community action projects, check out this tool kit.

 My students have fun with this experience, but I have even more fun watching them go through the experience.
 The idea behind a maker project is that students identify a problem, in this case, one that is associated with the holidays, and build a product to solve the problem.

 So I have had students create systems of getting holiday lights up on rooflines without risking a fall.
 I’ve had students create storage systems for frustrating holiday decorations such as ornaments.
 The list goes on.

 This whole process follows design thinking phases including empathizing with those that experience the problem day-after-day, brainstorming solutions, building, trial and error, testing, etc.

 I have a maker project tool kit that includes all of the pieces needed to design and execute a holiday problem with a product solution.

 There are so many ways to make this time of year meaningful, relevant, fun, and engaging for students.
-The ideas for experiential learning activities for the holidays offered here are just some of many.
-I personally like to wrap up that time of year with a bang, so I tend to lean more toward service-learning and community action projects.
+The holiday activities for the classroom offered here are just some of many.
+I personally like to wrap up this time of year with a bang, so I tend to lean more toward service-learning and community action projects.
 But sometimes you just need a little fun and action, in which case I would recommend games and STEM.

-Whichever way you choose to go, all of the activities mentioned here do the job of engaging students during a wild and chaotic time of year, but they ALSO offer incredible learning opportunities.
+Whichever way you choose to go, all of the holiday activities for the classroom mentioned here do the job of engaging students during a wild and chaotic time of year, but they ALSO offer incredible learning opportunities.